WHY TRAIN WITH FIPC?

 This new path into teaching is an excellent way to gain the qualifications and practical skills you need to become a teacher.
 It enables those who have been working in a career for many years to combine teacher training with actually doing and learning on the job.

-This year we have 30 places on the School Direct route.
-Applications to Hazelwood Infant School go directly through FIPC and our partnership placement schools offer Early Years, Infant and Junior places within West Essex, Enfield, Redbridge, Waltham Forest and Havering.
+Applications are made through UCAS to Hazelwood Infant School and these applications go directly through to the FIPC.
+Our partnership placement schools offer Early Years, Infant and Junior places within West Essex, Enfield, Redbridge, Waltham Forest and Havering.
 These are excellent mainstream schools that are committed to supporting the process of the training.
 There is also the opportunity of facilitating the school led training at a school you have a relationship with providing it meets our requirements.

 This one year course will be based in one school for the majority of the year with a contrast setting placement.
 Part of the course is theory based and there will be formal training days held mainly in the training room at FIPC in Chigwell.
 School Direct requires a full time commitment of 5 days per week from September to July and trainees are expected to participate fully in the everyday life of the schools in which they train.

-2 references are required and certificates to demonstrate the acquisition of both the English and Maths Professional Skills Tests before a formal offer can be made.
+2 references are required and certificates to demonstrate the acquisition of both the literacy and numeracy Professional Skills Tests before a formal offer can be made.

 There are two parts to the selection process:

-If there is anything further you wish to know about the School Direct Route please contact The School Direct Programme Leader, Dr Helen Tyler on 07948373053 and she will be happy to answer any questions and talk you through the UCAS application process.
+If there is anything further you wish to know about the School Direct Route please contact, Dr Helen Tyler, FIPC Director, on 07948373053 and she will be happy to answer any questions and talk you through the UCAS application process.